Channel 1 Admission Due Dates

 When can I start working on my application?

-• You can begin to build your online application any time starting the first day of classes in August until the published due dates for the desired CMB admissions channel.
+You can begin to build your online application any time starting mid-September until the published due dates for the desired CMB admissions channel.

 Do I need to identify an advisor before I apply?

-No. All PhD students admitted through Chanell 1 will receive funding internally managed by the CMB program, which will allow them to rotate through labs to find an advisor after they are admitted.
+No. All PhD students admitted through Channel 1 will receive funding internally managed by the CMB program, which will allow them to rotate through labs to find an advisor after they are admitted.

 However, nothing stops you from reaching out to our faculty members early on in the process.
 CMB does encourage applicants to communicate with our faculty.
 This will help highlight your interest in our program, and your application will possibly be stronger if you have communicated effectively with our faculty to learn more about the program and their research.
 Advice on how to make a connection with faculty can be found here and here.